FEATURES

 Never before have Labour and the Conservatives both polled so poorly at the same time, but the extent to which this will translate into seats won by other parties under the first-past-the-post voting system depends on the distribution of their supporters.

-The Conservatives are expected to lose from a third to a half of the 1,000 or so seats they are defending on 1 May.
-Labour is forecast to lose a few dozen of the just under 300 of its seats which are up, most of which are in county contests in which it usually struggles even without its post-general election popularity collapse.
+The Conservatives are expected to lose from a third to half of the 960 seats they are defending on 1 May.
+Labour is forecast to lose a few dozen of the 300 of its seats which are up, which are mostly in county contests in which it usually struggles even without its post-general election popularity collapse.

 Some projections have Reform winning as many of 700 the 1,641 seats that are being contested this year.
 However the party’s support is spread across the country: it may take votes from the Conservatives without winning in many areas, helping the Liberal Democrats in southern suburbs and rural counties, much as happened at last year’s general elections.

 Concentrated Liberal Democrat support in these areas helped the party win 72 parliamentary seats in 2024, an increase of 64 from its 2019 result.
-As several of this year’s council elections are being held in the same places the Liberal Democrats won last year, the party is expected to successfully defend the 200 local council seats they hold on 1 May and gain another 200 or more on top.
+As several of this year’s council elections are being held in the same places the Liberal Democrats won last year, the party is expected to successfully defend the 225 local council seats it holds on 1 May and gain another 200 or more on top.

 The Liberal Democrats made six gains in Devon at last year’s general elections, all at the expense of the Conservatives.
 The outcome of a similar swing in their favour here on 1 May would certainly see the Conservatives lose control at County Hall – after holding power there for sixteen years – but whether the Liberal Democrats would take over, or even become the largest party, is another matter.